Eligibility essentials

 Check a licenseSee how commissions, splits, and expenses shape earnings.

-Read the salary guideKnow the CE requirement for renewals after the first cycle.
+Open the data reportKnow the CE requirement for renewals after the first cycle.

 Review CE requirementsReview course tuition, application fees, and exam costs in one place.